getpopper/popper/docs/protocol/getting_started.md

 Go to TravisCI website to see your experiments being executed.

+## Integrating with GitHub

+Some of the popper sub-commands (e.g. :- popper search) make use of the GitHub API.
+Since GitHub only allows up to 60 unauthenticated requests per hour on its API, some of these sub-commands will fail to give appropriate results on heavy usage.

+To resolve this, we need to :
+  *  Create a GitHub personal access token, as shown [here](https://bit.ly/2rvbeT1).
+  *  Copy the token and set it as an environment variable with the name `POPPER_GITHUB_API_TOKEN` in our computer.

+This will allow the popper command to use our access token to make authenticated requests.

 ## Learn More

 A more detailed description of Popper is explained in [the next